 - Homeowners discounts for windstorm insurance are available for building features that reduce wind damage.

-- Wind Mitigation Discounts count because buildings with stronger resistant features are homes with lower windstorm losses and lower losses represent reduced losses for the insurer that benefit the customers.
+- Wind Mitigation Features Discounts count because buildings with stronger resistant features are homes with lower windstorm losses and lower losses represent reduced losses for the insurer that benefit the customers.

 - Over 85% of the existing homes qualify for homeowners insurance company discounts because they have one or more of the resistive construction features.